svsingh68/Electrical_machine_visuals/README.md

 # Electrical machine 3d-models

-These three-dimensional models can be used to teach electrical machine construction
+These three-dimensional models can be used to visualize electrical machine

-and their working principles for the energy conversion.
+construction and their working principles for the energy conversion.

 ## Sketchup models for DC machines: